nagyist/opendialog-dev-environment/README.md

 ### Starting up the environment

-From withing opendialog-deploy start all the containers with:
+From withing opendialog-development-environment start all the containers with:

     `docker-compose up -d`